dsytnykov/quarkus/order_system/README.md

  --set global.postgresql.auth.password=demo_pass \
  --set global.postgresql.auth.database=usersdb \
  --set global.postgresql.auth.postgresPassword=admin_pass

+# if necessary you can remove it and reinstall
+helm uninstall users-db
+kubectl delete pvc -l app.kubernetes.io/instance=users-db
 ```

 This creates users-db-postgresql service.
 Quarkus quarkus.datasource.jdbc.url should point to users-db-postgresql.default.svc.cluster.local:5432 (or simply users-db-postgresql:5432 in the same namespace).
 Using the Bitnami chart is recommended for dev/test.